gtxaspec/wz_mini_hacks/README.md

 ```

 ---
-__WARNING: RTSP support is experimental and I consider it to be broken.
-Use it only if you know what you are doing!
-The outdated stock RTSP firmware works much better at the moment.__

 To enable RTSP streaming, change the following lines, you can choose to enable or disable audio.
 Set your login credentials here, you can also change the port the server listens on.

 ```